 As the daylight hours of autumn begin to dwindle, you may find that your morning or early evening run is becoming increasingly darker every day.
 If you choose to run in the dawn or dusk hours, be sure to make yourself visible to oncoming traffic with proper reflective gear as well as personal light devices, such as a running headlamp, as well as following nighttime running safety suggestions.
-Be Smart, be seen.

 Watch Your Step

 To sum up this post:

-1) Dress for anything from -10 to 95 degrees.
+- Dress for anything from -10 to 95 degrees.

-2) Drink up.
+- Drink up.

-3)Don’t be mistaken for a deer.
+- Don’t be mistaken for a deer.

-4) Make sure you can see where you are going.
+- Make sure you can see where you are going.